Consumer Medicine Information

 Things you must not do

-Change the dosage, without first checking with your doctor.
+Do not change the dosage without first checking with your doctor.

 Things to be careful of